John, whose hairstyle could take any form (6)

 'hairstyle could take any form' is the wordplay.

-'hairstyle' could be 'bun' and 'bun' is found within the answer.
+'hairstyle' could be 'bun' and 'bun' is present in the answer.

 an anagram of 'any' is 'yan' which is located in the answer.